Rex Humbard: Life and career

 After retiring to Lantana, Florida, in the 1980s with his wife, Maude Aimee (whom he married in 1942), Humbard was still often seen on television broadcasts and at public appearances preaching Christianity.

 Legacy

 Humbard wrote two autobiographies, Miracles in My Life and, in 2006, The Soul Winning Century, The Humbard Family Legacy.
-He was inducted into the Broadcasters Hall of Fame in 1993 by Ohio Governor George Voinovich after having been previously inducted into the National Religious Broadcasters Hall of Fame in 1991.
+He was inducted into the Broadcasters Hall of Fame in 1993 by Ohio Governor George Voinovich, after having been inducted into the National Religious Broadcasters Hall of Fame in 1991.
 Humbard was termed one of the "Top 25 Principal Architects of the American Century" by U.S. News & World Report on December 27, 1999.
 In April 2007, he was inducted into the Arkansas Walk of Fame.

 Humbard died on September 21, 2007, in Atlantis, Florida, of congestive heart failure, following hospitalization, at the age of 88.
 He was survived by his wife, Maude Aimee (who died in 2012), and four children.
 He is buried at Rose Hill Burial Park in Fairlawn, Ohio.